 The purpose of Ash Wednesday is not to say to people running for a train, “We are here for you.”
 It isn’t the purpose of Ash Wednesday to say, “Hey, we know that you’d like to prepare, but you’re too busy or too important to stop.
 So, here, let me smudge your forehead.”

 The purpose of Ash Wednesday is to say “Stop, pay attention, pray.
 There is something here of fundamental importance about our lives that cannot be grasped on the run.”
 No, it isn’t convenient, easy, and accessible.
 It can’t be folded into a routine.
 It can’t be done on a train platform in Glen Ellyn, and it certainly can’t be done dodging cars on the Eisenhower.
 If that were the case, we would all be spiritual giants.
-Spiritual practice is meant to put a hard stop on all our activity and, if it’s observance doesn’t slow you down, then it isn’t doing what it’s supposed to do.+Third: As the invitation notes, we start today by reflecting on our sins and on our mortality.
+Spiritual practice is meant to put a hard stop on all our activity and, if it’s observance doesn’t slow you down, then it isn’t doing what it’s supposed to do.

 Why should this matter so much and why do we have a service with this message as its centerpiece?
 To answer that question, we need to go back to Genesis, chapter 3, that great window into our spiritual state.